pappacena/react-playground/README.md

 - BookEditor: the form do add a new book by it's ISBN
 - BookList: that displays the list of all books added, and the checkbox to indicate that it was already read or not;

+The test files are together with the things they test.
+So, `BookItem.test.js` is the file with the tests for `BookItem.js`, `BookActions.test.js` tests `BookActions.js` and so on.